-Interference with contractual relations
+Interference with contractual relations and interference with economic relations

 Protests often disrupt the lives of working people.
 Protesters sometimes unwittingly interfere with the employment contracts of others.

 The decision in the case of Potter v.
 Rowe, [1990] B.C.J.
 No. 2912 (S.C.) sets out five general requirements for a successful claim of interference with contractual relations: